yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 blogimage("hr_giger_biomechanicallandscape_500.jpg","Biomechanical Landscape by H.R.
 Giger")

 In this section, I will give a short example of the impressive refactoring ability provided by Haskell.
-We will select a problem and solve it using a standard imperative way.
+We will select a problem and solve it in a standard imperative way.
 Then I will make the code evolve.
 The end result will be both more elegant and easier to adapt.